kasp1/Dozer/README.md

 ## Command line arguments

 - `--gui` opens the user interface.
 - `--root <dir>` changes the starting working directory.
 Overrides the YAML `runtimeDirectory` option.
-Both \ and / can be specified as the path separators.
+Both \ and / can be specified as path separators.

 ## Create custom steps